Learn More About Alta Charo

 “I began my career with a desire to combine science with social activism,” says Charo, who considers herself a techno-optimist.
 “My job is to help companies understand the ripple effects of their decisions on society and point them toward responsible practices.”

 # # #

 Alta Charo served on President Clinton’s National Bioethics Advisory Commission, which wrote reports on cloning, embryo research and protection of human subjects in research trials.
-She is or has been a member of many boards and committees of the National Academies of Science, Engineering and Medicine, where she focused on topics ranging from pharmaceutical development to vaccine safety and, more recently, COVID-19 vaccine allocation.
+She is or has been a member of many boards and committees of the National Academies of Science, Engineering and Medicine, where she focused on topics ranging from pharmaceutical development to vaccine safety and, more recently, Covid-19 vaccine allocation.
 At the Academies, she co-chaired the committees that developed national guidelines for both stem cell research and human genome editing.
 Currently she co-chairs its committee on governance frameworks for emerging science and technology innovation.
-She also served on the World Health Organization expert committee that developed a framework for global governance of genome editing and is now on the organizing committee for the March 2022 international genome editing summit.
+She also served on the World Health Organization expert committee that developed a framework for global governance of genome editing and was on the organizing committee for the March 2022 international genome editing summit.